MPHRS/Genomic-data-analysis/Project_6_baking/Report.md

 | mRNA processing (GO:0006397)                                        | YEL026W                                                                                           | 1 of 48 genes (2.08%)      | 170 of 6489 annotated genes (2.62%) |

 The analysis showed that a significant portion of the differentially expressed genes are related to fundamental cellular metabolic processes, including ribosome biogenesis, transcription, and substance transport.
-Genes involved in carbohydrate metabolism are of particular interest.
+Genes involved in carbohydrate metabolism are of particular interest in the context of our study.
 Specifically:

 Carbohydrate metabolic process (GO:0005975)